tombensve/APS/APS-UserGuide/docs/src/APSUserGuide.md

 OSGi Application Platform Services - A "smorgasbord" of OSGi services that focuses on ease of use and good enough functionality for many but wont fit all.
 It can be seen as osgi-ee-light-and-easy.
 The services are of platform type: configuration, database, JPA, etc, with companion web applications for administration.

-All services that require some form of administration have an admin web application for that, that plugs into the general apsadminweb admin application.
+All services that require some form of administration have an admin web application for that, that plugs into the general apsadminweb admin web application.

 All administrations web applications are WABs and thus require that the OSGi server supports WABs.

-Another point of APS is to be OSGi server independent.
+Another point of APS is to be as OSGi server independent as possible, but as said above the admin web applications do need support for WABs.

 APS is made using basic OSGi functionality and is not using blueprint and other fancy stuff!
 Each bundle has an activator that does setup, creates trackers, loggers, and manually dependency injects them into the service providers it publishes.